 Hi!
 I’m Anthony Francis, and I design intelligent machines and emotional robots, focusing on deep reinforcement learning for indoor robot navigation.
 My original research page http://www.dresan.com/research/ details my thesis work on contextual memory.
 More recently, I’ve focused on robotics, first emotional robotics and later robot navigation.
 More information can be found in the subpages below:

-I currently work for Robotics at Google, focusing on robotics for reinforcement learning and reinforcement learning for robotics.
-Our work involves making robot navigation more reliable using approaches that combine deep reinforcement learning, evolutionary computation, and “traditional” probabilistic motion planning approaches which were the snazzy new thing when I started my PhD work, and which still do the job pretty well now.
+Until recently, I was a researcher (bio page, archived) for Robotics at Google, focusing on robotics for reinforcement learning and reinforcement learning for robotics.
+My work there involved making robot navigation more reliable using approaches that combine deep reinforcement learning, evolutionary computation, and “traditional” probabilistic motion planning approaches which were the snazzy new thing when I started my PhD work, and which still do the job pretty well now.

 My PhD research focused on contextual memory: how implicit context helps us retrieve and use information more appropriately.
 This can include not just memory for facts, but memory for emotion: annotating experiences with the emotions they cause can be used to learn emotional responses that are appropriate for different situations.